LBBO/stream-together/README.md

 ### Joining a session
 Open the link you were sent.
-If it already contains the session ID (see [_Creating a session_](#creating-a-session)) your videos should sync up automatically.
+If it already contains the session ID (see [_Creating a session_](#creating-a-session)) your videos should sync up automatically (if it doesn't, just copy the session ID and pretend it was sent to you separately).
 If you received a session ID separately, click on the plugin's logo and paste the session ID into the input field.
 After it has been validated, you will be able to click on `Join Session` and your videos will be synced up from there on.